M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Attributes/index.md

 ```

 <p class="note">This code would output an error to the event log if the property were not found, but the application would still attempt to run.
 It is up to the vault application to check whether any items were not found and execute accordingly.</p>

+### Attributes and VBScript Proxies

+The following attributes precede C# methods and identify where in the vault a VBScript "proxy" should be created.
+VBScript proxies are snippets of code which obtain a reference to the Vault Application Framework application, and execute the appropriate method(s).

+<p class="note">These VBScript proxies must not be manually altered.</p>

 ## What Attributes Exist Within the Vault Application Framework?